 Many people apply for asylum in the Netherlands.
 The IND is working hard to decide on all these applications.
 The IND receives an assignment from the Dutch government every year.
 This includes, among other things, the minimum number of decisions the IND must make that year.
 In the first half of this year we have already made many more decisions in the general asylum procedure than was mandated.
 Yet it remains busy and the waiting times are long.
 Unfortunately, it is not always possible to beat the high amount of applications by hiring more people.
 Deciding on an asylum application is complicated and must be done with care.
 Training new employees takes time.

 Measures to shorten waiting times

-- We try to process asylum applications with little chance of obtaining an asylum permit more quickly.
-This concerns, for example, applicants who already have applied for asylum in another European country.
-Or applicants who come from a safe country.
+The IND tries to process asylum applications with little chance of an asylum permit more quickly.
+This concerns, for example, applicants who have previously applied for asylum in another European country.
+Or for applicants who come from a safe country.

 The IND is hiring new employees to shorten waiting times.
 Deciding on an asylum application is complicated and must be done with care.
 As a result, training new employees takes a lot of time.
 The effect is because of that not immediately visible.
 In addition, the IND hires employees who can, for example, take over the administration of decision-making staff.
 This gives the decision-making staff more time to decide on asylum applications.